Bli-AIk/Lunar/readme.md

 Lunar is a modular game core library based on **ECS architecture**, written in **pure C#**, and **engine-agnostic**.
 This repository contains only the public core code and does not depend on Unity or any other game engine.

+Lunar is developed based on [Arch-ECS](https://github.com/genaray/Arch).
+The license for Arch-ECS can be found [here](Licenses/Apache-2.0/LICENSE.MD).

 This README is temporary.

 ## License